treecasiano/pdx-food-map/README.md

 The image used is called `mdillon/postgis` and includes PostGIS 2.5.
 (This container is based on the )official Postgres Docker container.
 For more information: https://hub.docker.com/r/mdillon/postgis.)

-In this project, the container has been named `pgdev` and the local development database within it is called `dev`.
+In this project, the container has been named `pdxfood` and the local development database within it is called `dev`.

 #### Start the dev database